MetroidPrimeModding/prime-practice-native/README.md

 ### 2.5.0
 - Configurable maximum bomb count
 - Infinite bombs cheat
-- All cutscenes may be skipped
+- All cutscenes may be skipped (as if they had been seen already)
-- Reduce memory footprint by ~64k by using unused sections of bss4
+- Reduce memory footprint by ~64k by using unused sections of bss

 ### 2.4.1
 - Add option to occlude/show rooms (e.g. "where's the room")